 Data Catalog Search

 Before typing any query to get insights, users need to find and explore the correct datasets.
 The Data Catalog search usability experience has been improved in each release since.
 It is accessible from the top bar of the interface and offers free text search of SQL tables, columns, tags and saved queries.
-This is particularly useful for quickly looking up a table among thousands or finding existing queries already analysing a certain dataset.
+This is particularly useful for quickly looking up a table among thousands or finding existing queries already analyzing a certain dataset.

 In this iteration, the search now provides more results directly via the ‘Show more’ link.
 Existing tags can be faceted simply by typing ‘tags:’.

 - usage → Returns any table matching ‘usage’ in its name, description or tags.